 As Israel traveled through the desert, they frequently erected the mishkan (tabernacle) anew.
 This means that they also deconstructed the mishkan frequently, dismantling what had been sacred.
+The act of taking down the mishkan was an especially fragile moment.
 When we are so aware of the logistics involved in creating spaces to facilitate a sublime experience, it can become demystifying, for better and for worse.
 In Parashat Bemidbar, we get a behind the scenes view of the logistics of holiness, and a profound message about how to balance the mystique of kedushah alongside the very mundane—and relentless—work to sustain it.

 At the end of Parashat Bemidbar, the last group of the tribe of Levi receives their task.
 The clan of Kehat carries the most sacred items of the mishkan (קדש קדשים), including the ark.
 It is no simple matter to transport these vessels that command such gravity and honor while set up.
 In particular, the ark requires a careful procedure where first Aharon and the kohanim cover it with the parokhet (the curtain that separates the holy of holies from the rest of the mishkan) and then with other cloths.1 Only afterwards may the clan of Kehat pick it up.
 The stakes are high for this custodial role for the kodesh kodashim.
 If they catch a glimpse in the wrong moment—when the sacred is “swallowed up”—they will die:

 But let not [the Kohathites] go inside and witness the dismantling (lit. swallowing up) of the sanctuary, lest they die.